 Do you have memories of moments in your past that you feel ashamed of or embarrassed by?
-Perhaps you felt manipulated, or pressured, or bullied to do something you would not normally have done?
+Perhaps you felt manipulated, pressured, or bullied to do something you would not normally have done.
 Do any of these memories still cause you to cringe or feel bad?

-I tried two practices.
-First, every time a memory such as this surfaced, I would work on forgiving myself.
-I would remind myself that I was just a little girl and that I was naive, etc. I would go in deeper, and try to have compassion for myself and do my best to release the pain.
+Every time a memory such as this surfaces, I work on forgiving myself.
+For this particular memory, I would remind myself that I was only a little girl at the time.
+Then I would go in deeper and try to have compassion for myself and do my best to release the pain.

-Then, I would go over the memory with my new approach, over and over again until I felt a release of the pain, strengthening and bolstering the part of me that had felt weak.
+Then I go over the memory with my new approach until I feel a release of the pain, a strengthening, and that the part of me that had felt weak is bolstered.